Vuoi leggerlo in Italiano? Clicca qui!

 - Pick-up an Italian influence on IG and follow her stories.

 - Create the habit of listening to a mini-dialogue in Italian on italianpod101.com every second day, for example.

 - Find an Italian speaking friend on Italki, Hello Talk, or Tandem (for free) or get an Italian professional online tutor.
-The best scenario is blocking out time to spend with your Italian tutor or language partner on the same day and at the same time, regularly.
+The best is to block out time in your schedule on a weekly basis.
+To be extra efficient you should meet your tutor or coach on the same day and time each week.